 DFA will manage the Fund in concert with the other complementary drinking water funding, including the Small Community Grants Drinking Water (SCG DW) and DWSRF programs, to provide affordable financing and other types of assistance to drinking water systems to achieve the long-term goals of the SAFER Program.
 In general, SCG DW and DWSRF monies will be used to support priority capital infrastructure projects.
 The Fund will be used to address funding gaps for capital and non-capital projects that otherwise cannot be funded with other funding sources.
 The Fund may be used to fund or supplement priority capital projects when statutory or other restrictions (e.g., funding caps) of other funding sources would otherwise prevent the priority project from being implemented.

-The top priorities for expenditures from the Fund for FY 2020-21 include: 1) addressing any emergency or urgent funding needs, where other emergency funds are not available and a critical water shortage or outage could occur without support from the Fund; 2) addressing CWS and school water systems out of compliance with primary health standards, focusing on small DACs; 3) accelerating consolidations for systems out of compliance, at-risk systems, as well as state smalls and domestic wells, focusing on small DACs; 4) providing interim solutions and initiating planning efforts for long-term solutions for state smalls and domestic wells with source water above a primary MCL.
+The top priorities for expenditures from the Fund for FY 2020-21 include: 1) addressing any emergency or urgent funding needs, where other emergency funds are not available and a critical water shortage or outage could occur without support from the Fund; 2) addressing CWSs and school water systems out of compliance with primary drinking water standards, focusing on small DACs; 3) accelerating consolidations for systems out of compliance, at-risk systems, as well as state smalls and domestic wells, focusing on small DACs; 4) providing interim solutions, initiating planning efforts for long-term solutions, and funding capital projects for state smalls and domestic wells with source water above a primary MCL.

 The SAFER Program will be implemented consistent with the above priorities and the requirements and restrictions of each respective funding program.
 Within each priority category, DFA may commit funding to a given project after a complete application has been submitted and DFA has completed its review of the application package.
 Where needed, DFA will provide TA support for those water systems that require help to complete an application or manage a project.
 In addition, DFA will work with DDW staff and Local Primacy Agencies (LPAs) where enforcement or compliance action are required to ensure a water system is making a good faith effort to seek financing and timely complete any funded project.
 For example, DDW or an LPA may need to issue or propose to issue fines to water systems that are not making adequate progress in completing a planning project to address a contaminant that exceeds a primary MCL.